RiSC 1.0 CURRICULUM

 The RiSC 1.0 curriculum, written and tested by teachers, enables students to understand the fundamentals of climate science and extreme weather risks.
 The accompanying RiSC Vulnerability Assessment, helps students to assess their schools and neighborhoods’ vulnerability to these risks.
 An updated version of the curriculum, also written and tested by teachers, educates students about the value of Nature-Based Features as tools for coastal defense and resilience to extreme heat; it engages them in understanding how issues of equity and justice - often neglected in urban planning - impact local communities; and it provides hands-on activities that help to empower students and build community resilience.

-We believe it is all of our responsibilities to prepare this generation for the challenges, opportunities and careers of the future and ensure that those most vulnerable to the impacts of climate change are supported with educational resources that empower their leadership in building resilience and implementing climate solutions in their communities.
+We believe it is all of our responsibilities to prepare this generation for the challenges, opportunities and careers of the future.
+We must ensure that those most vulnerable to the impacts of climate change are supported with educational resources that empower them to implement climate solutions in their communities.

 RiSC Featured in the Press: